tysteiman/c-bible/README.md

         See below for list of books in name, abbreviation format.

-    -c: count mode -- prints number of results only
+    -n: count mode -- prints number of results only

         ./bible -c babylon
         Number of results: 265